The Zariski Topology on Homeomorphism groups: Questions

 \section{Questions}

 By \cref{mainV}, the group Zariski topology on \(V\) is not Hausdorff and so \cite{markov1946unconditionally} implies that the Markov topology on \(V\) is not Hausdorff either.
-The intersection of the compact-open topology it inherits from \(\Homeo(2^\omega)\) and the pointwise topology it inherits from \(\operatorname{Sym}(2^\omega)\) contains the Hausdorff subspace topology induced by the product topology on \((2^\omega)^{(2^\omega)}\) where \(2^\omega\) has its usual topology.
-It follows that \(V\) admits more Hausdorff group topologies which do not contain any of these.
-This leads us to ask if we can describe the remaining topologies.

-\begin{question} Are any of the remaining Hausdorff group topologies on Thompson's group \(V\) metrizable (other than the pointwise topology, the compact-open topology, their join, and the discrete topology). \end{question} \begin{question} How many Hausdorff group topologies does \(V\) admit? \end{question} The results of \cite{markov1946unconditionally, DDSabelianzariski} imply that the Zariski and Markov topologies agree for countable groups and abelian groups.
+As each orbit of \(V\) is dense, this group acts faithfully on any of its orbits.
+As such it inherits a group topology from the pointwise topology on the group \(\operatorname{Sym}(o)\) where \(o\) is an orbit of \(V\) (the topology on \(\operatorname{Sym}(o)\) treats \(o\) as a discrete set).
+It is not clear what the intersection of these topologies is, in particular whether the intersection is already the Zariski-Markov topology on \(V\).
+On the other hand \cref{mainF} and \cref{mainT} show that every Hausdorff group topology on \(F\) and \(T\) contains the compact-open topology.
+They also admit the pointwise topology inherited from the symmetric groups on any of their orbits as well as the discrete topology.
+This leads us to the following questions. \begin{question} Are there any other Hausdorff group topologies on any of Thompson groups \(F\), \(T\) and \(V\) other than the pointwise topologies (with respect to one of the orbits of its usual action), the compact-open topology, joins of these, and the discrete topology. \end{question} \begin{question} How many Hausdorff group topologies do the groups \(F\), \(T\) and \(V\) admit? \end{question} The results of \cite{markov1946unconditionally, DDSabelianzariski} imply that the Zariski and Markov topologies agree for countable groups and abelian groups.
 The group \(\operatorname{Homeo}(2^\omega)\) is in neither of these classes.
 As such, given \cref{mainV}, the following are natural questions. \begin{question} Is the Markov topology on \(\operatorname{Homeo}(2^\omega)\) equal to the Zariski topology? \end{question} \begin{question} Is the Markov topology on \(\operatorname{Homeo}(2^\omega)\) Hausdorff? \end{question}